OData/v3ProtocolDocument/OData Atom Format.markdown

 ##15.2 The `metadata:code` Element

-The `metadata:code` element specifies a service-defined string which serves as a substatus to the HTTP response code.
+The `metadata:error` element MUST contain a `metadata:code` element specifying a service-defined string.
+This value MAY be used to provide a more specific substatus to the returned HTTP response code.

 ##15.3 The `metadata:message` Element

-The required `metadata:message` element specifies a human readable message describing the error.
+The `metadata:error` element MUST contain a `metadata:message` element specifying a human readable message describing the error.

 ### 15.3.1.
 The xml:lang Attribute